futuredapp/Engineering-Handbook/docs/Teams/android/development/10_code_style.md

 # Code Style

-In our effort to maintain a consistent code style across all our projects, we have integrated multiple tools that verify our code both in the Integrated Development Environment (IDE) and during Pull Request (PR) verification.
+In our effort to maintain a consistent code style across all our projects, we have integrated multiple tools that verify our code both in the Android Studio and during Pull Request (PR) verification.

 The tools we use are consistent across both Android-only and Kotlin Multiplatform (KMP) projects.